shahed137003/AI-Powered-Sign-Language-Translator/README.md

-# 🤖✨ AI-Powered Sign Language Translator
+# 🤖✨ AI-Powered Sign Language Translator (Skeleton-Based)

 > **Bridging the communication gap between the Deaf and hearing communities using Artificial Intelligence**